To run this notebook and get all the outputs below, Go to the Cell menu above, and then click Run All.

 model = ifrs17sim.build(load_saved=True)

-To see what space is inside model
+To see what space is inside model, execute model.spaces in an

 empty cell.